-Widespread flight delays in US after FAA computer outage
+All departing US flights grounded after FAA computer outage

 _______

 AP White House Correspondent Zeke Miller contributed to this report from Washington, D.C.
-AP Buisness Writer Kelvin Chan contributed from London.
+AP Business Writer Kelvin Chan contributed from London.
+AP reporter Freida Frisaro contributed from Miami.
+AP Airlines Writer David Koenig contributed from Dallas.